-Promotional CDs often require a larger initial deposit.
+• Promotional CDs often require a larger initial deposit.

 Promotional CD rates pay depositors a premium for parking their funds into a particular financial institution.
 The exact APY offered will depend on the bank, the length of the term, and the amount deposited.
 Most promotional CDs are shorter-term: e.g. about a year or less.
 Rates as of January 27, 2023 might be as high as 5.5% (the higher rates are likely to be offered by an online bank vs. a traditional bank or at a credit union).

 Are Promotional CD Rates Worth It?

 For risk-averse investors who want to invest a sum of money safely and know exactly what return they can expect, a promotional CD can be a good option.
-It’s a way to take advantage of temporary favorable interest rates offered by a bank or credit union that will yield a higher return than a simple savings account.
+It’s a way to take advantage of temporary favorable interest rates offered by a bank or credit union that can yield a higher return than a simple savings account.

-That said, there are some savings accounts that offer higher rates and could be the right place to stash your cash.
+That said, there are also some savings accounts that offer higher rates and could be the right place to stash your cash.
 When you open an online bank account with SoFi, you can qualify for a competitive APY when you set up direct deposit.
-These innovative, all-in-one accounts offer all the convenience of mobile banking, with no minimum balance requirement or account fees.
+In addition, these innovative, all-in-one accounts offer all the convenience of spending and saving in one place with no minimum balance requirement or account fees.

 Can a certificate of deposit be discounted?